Manage Intelligent Capture

 Attention

 Figure 1.
-Intelligent Capture Window of a Client
+Intelligent Capture window of a client

 Step 5

-Use the timeline slider for the following functionality:
+Use the timeline slider for this functionality:

 Item Description